Near-Optimal Column-Based Matrix Reconstruction: Acknowledgments

 \section{Acknowledgments}

-We would like to thank A. Deshpande, D. Feldman, K. Varadarajan, and J. Tropp for useful discussions.
-We also thank D. Feldman and K. Varadarajan for pointing out the connections between the subspace approximation line of research~\cite{DV07,FL11, FMSW10,SV07} and our work.
-This work has been supported by NSF CCF-1016501 and NSF DMS-1008983.
+We would like to thank A. Deshpande, D. Feldman, K. Varadarajan, and J. Tropp for useful discussions, and D. Feldman and K. Varadarajan for pointing out the connections between the subspace approximation line of research~\cite{DV07,FL11, FMSW10,SV07} and our work.
+We would also like to thank an anonymous reviewer for pointing out \cite{Szy06} and how this result on oblique projections implies Eqn.~(\ref{eqn2}) and its implications to Theorems~\ref{thmFast1} and~\ref{theorem:spectralIn}; this avenue suggested by the reviewer slightly improved our previous bounds.

+This work has been supported by NSF CCF-1016501 and NSF DMS-1008983 to P. Drineas and M. Magdon-Ismail.
+C. Boutsidis acknowledges the support from XDATA program of the Defense Advanced Research Projects Agency (DARPA), administered through Air Force Research Laboratory contract FA8750-12-C-0323.